frontity/woocommerce-proof-of-concept/packages/woocommerce-poc/README.md

 ## Install

-This theme is not published on npm yet, so the only way to install it is from this repo.
+This package is not published on npm yet, so the only way to install it is from this repo.

 ## Usage